-During the year ended June 30, 2023, the Company incurred \$83,703 (2022 - \$65,613) on the exploration and investigative expenditures related to the prospective mineral properties that could potentially be part of the future option agreements.
+During the year ended June 30, 2023, the Company incurred \$52,078 (2023 - \$83,703) on the exploration and investigative expenditures related to the prospective mineral properties that could potentially be part of the future option agreements.
+During the year ended June 30, 2024, the Company decided not to proceed with these prospective mineral properties and wrote off all costs associated with the prospective mineral properties.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2023 AND 2022
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2024 AND 2023